Read summarized version with

 3. Evaluate Technical Expertise

-If you have a learning & development team that loves building systems, Notion or Confluence give you flexibility.
+Got a learning & development team that loves building systems?
+Notion or Confluence give you room to play.

-If you need something that works immediately without configuration, Slite or Guru are better bets.
+Need something that works on day one with no configuration?
+Slite or Guru are the safer bets.

 4. Think About Content Types